Legendary NFL head coach Marty Schottenheimer dies at 77

 Published

-Marty Schottenheimer posted a 200-126-1 record over 21 seasons with four teams, but is perhaps best known for suffering close losses in the playoffs.
+Marty Schottenheimer posted a 200-126-1 record over 21 seasons with four teams, but is perhaps best known for suffering close losses in...Full Article

 Published

-Marty Schottenheimer posted a 200-126-1 record over 21 seasons with four teams, but is perhaps best known for suffering close losses in the playoffs.
+Marty Schottenheimer posted a 200-126-1 record over 21 seasons with four teams, but is perhaps best known for suffering close losses in...Full Article

 Former Kansas City Chiefs coach Marty Schottenheimer moved to hospice facility